JFXtras/jfxtras-labs/README.md

 Building with Gradle
 --------------------
-* Set your environment variable JAVAFX_HOME to the directory that contains rt/lib/jfxrt.jar.
+* Set your environment variable JAVA_HOME to the directory that contains jre/lib/jfxrt.jar.
 * cd jfxtras-labs
 * gradlew build